Codecademy/docs/content/html/concepts/semantic-html/semantic-html.md

 ## Testing and Validating for Browser Compatibility

 Testing and validating for browser compatibility is essential in web development to ensure a consistent user experience.
-It is best practice to employ well-supported modern semantic HTML tags, and confirming their compatibility using resources like [Can I use](https://caniuse.com/).
-Additionally, employ validation tools like the [W3C Markup Validation Service](https://validator.w3.org/) are valuable for maintaining code quality, identifying errors, and ensuring compliance with web standards.
+It is best practice to employ well-supported modern semantic HTML tags, and confirm their compatibility using resources like [Can I use](https://caniuse.com/).
+Additionally, the use of validation tools like the [W3C Markup Validation Service](https://validator.w3.org/) are valuable for maintaining code quality, identifying errors, and ensuring compliance with web standards.
 These practices can aid in supporting compatibility across various browsers and devices.

 ## Semantic HTML Best Practices